Intelligent, Vigilant and Loyal

 Alaskan Klee Kai or the Klee Kai for short is a small sized dog which is also a Husky cousin.
 They comes in three sizes, Toy, Miniature or Standard.
 This breed is alert, energetic, and curious, yet reserved with unfamiliar people and situations.
 Their body is well-proportioned, with a level top line and a length slightly longer than height.
 When a Klee Kai walks, there is a smooth, agile, and well-balanced yet elegant stride.
 The Klee Kai gait is smooth, balanced, and agile.
 The wedge-shaped head, triangle-shaped erect ears, double coat, and lightly furred tail show its arctic heritage.

-It was a long uphill fight for Klee Kai lovers, However, they were recognized by the American Kennel Club, or short for AKC on the first day of 1997.
+It was a long uphill fight for Klee Kai lovers, sadly, til this day, they are still not recognized by the American Kennel Club, or short for AKC as an official dog breed.

 - Unexperienced Owners

 - Tolerates Hot Weather

 Klee Kai comes from Huskies, Siberian Huskies, as smart as they are, they are very stubborn and firm on their own decisions.
 We recommend experienced owners with huskies for this breed.

 Despite what most believe in, small size or toy dogs does not always mean easily adaptable in small homes or apartment-style living.
 Klee Kai is no exception to this rule, while they loves to roam the snowy fields, most are able to adapt to a smaller living size.
 However, just like all huskies, if they are not constantly wasting their energy, they get very pent up and aggressive and/or destructive.

 Some dogs do not take a “dirty look” or a “leer” to heart, while others are grudge holders.
 Dogs with low sensitivity level are usually the easy-going and tolerant ones.
 This breed, Klee Kai, is quite sensitive.